 Role of the Dental Hygienist

-The entirety of a PAN or a 3D image should be carefully evaluated; this evaluation is not limited to the teeth only.
+Hygienists are known for their keen eye and attention to detail, both of which can be life-saving.
+Identifying potential carotid artery disease on a patient’s radiographs is just one example of this.
+The entirety of a PAN or a 3D image should be carefully evaluated – this evaluation is not limited to the teeth only.
 Looking at the entire “picture” can alert the clinician to potential dangers.

-If there is any lesion found on a PAN or CBCT, the patient should be referred to their primary care provider or other pertinent health care physicians for an evaluation.
+If any lesion is found on a PAN or CBCT, the patient should be referred to their primary care provider or other pertinent health care physicians for an evaluation.
 It would be helpful to send a copy of the image to the provider so that they know exactly what the patient is being referred for.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.